aws/aws-toolkit-azure-devops/Docs/systemsmanager-runcommand.rst

 Notification Type
 -----------------

-    Select 'Command' or 'Invocation'.
+    Select :guilabel:`Command` to receive notification when the status of a command changes.

-    Command: Receive notification when the status of a command changes.
-Invocation: For commands sent to multiple instances, receive notification on a per-instance basis when the status of a command changes.
+    For commands sent to multiple instances, select :guilabel:`Invocation`, to receive notification on a per-instance basis when the status of a command changes.

 S3 Bucket Name